emiltb/obsidian-plotly/README.md

 # obsidian-plotly
 Obsidian plugin, which allow user to embed Plotly charts into markdown notes.
+This is a fork of Dmytro-Shulha/obsidian-plotly which aims to automatically match the current theming in obsidian more closely, for a more natural embedding of charts.

 # Usage
 ## Basic (using plotly block)